hspedro/ckad-preparation/README.md

 ### Container Runtime

 Underlying software used to run containers.
-Docker runtime is the most common one, but there are a few others:
+Docker runtime is the most common one, but there are a few others

 * [rkt](https://www.redhat.com/pt-br/topics/containers/what-is-rkt): maintained by RedHat
 * [CRI-O](https://cri-o.io/): Cloud Native Computing Foundation incubating project